What Is Image Optimization For The Web?

 Lossy – lossy compression will get your images to the smallest possible size, but it will reduce the image quality during the process.

-Lossless – lossless compression will ensure your image looses none of its quality, but will not be able to reduce the image size down as far as lossy compression.
+Lossless – lossless compression will ensure your image loses none of its quality, but will not be able to reduce the image size down as far as lossy compression.

 Optimizilla is a lossy compression tool that can compress both JPG and PNG file formats as small as they can possibly go.
 However, to ensure you keep any loss of picture quality to a minimum, you can manually adjust the slider and see how it affects the output quality.